 One of the shopkeepers told me “ Sahab Ab W-o-h Din nahin rahe, Online stores ne Watt laga Di hai Dhende Ki”.
 He told me the walk-ins have reduced by 50% in his shop in the last 2 years and his earnings and margins are also very low compared to what it was in prior to 2012.

 I felt terrible to hear this.
 Once over-crowded PC Market that was abuzz with PC enthusiasts is now facing a tough time.
-They will need to re-invent the business and probably should start partnering with online sellers to increase sales volume.
+They will need to re-invent the business and probably partner with online sellers to increase sales volume.

-Some of the known shopkeepers asked me if I can help them start an online store.
-I explained to them details of the online business and how they can start selling with Amazon or Flipkart.
+Some of the known shopkeepers asked me if I could help them start an online store.
+I explained to them the online business details and how they could start selling with Amazon or Flipkart.

-On the other hand, online stores have more variety and lower prices that benefit gamers.
+On the other hand, online stores have more variety and lower prices than benefit gamers.

 In conclusion, it was a fantastic trip to one of the largest PC hardware markets.
-If you visit Mumbai, don’t miss it.
-The market stays closed on all Sundays, so if you are planning a trip go on a weekday.
+If you visit Mumbai, don't miss it.
+The market stays closed on all Sundays, so go on a weekday if you plan a trip.

 - 4 Best Gaming PC Build Rs 50,000.